 Paulo Bruscky: Art Is Our Last Hope is the first survey exhibition of Brazilian artist Paulo Bruscky’s career in the United States.
 Bruscky was born in Recife, in northeastern Brazil, in 1949.
 He came of age during the darkest time in his nation’s history, witnessing the 1964 military coup that instigated more than 20 years of dictatorial oppression and ruthless attacks by the military regime on insurgents as well as anyone deemed “subversive.”
 Nevertheless, he has always operated under the utopian vision that art has the potential to instigate social change, and in his multifaceted works he consistently challenges the socio-political status quo.

 Despite being one of Brazil’s most important contemporary artists, one at the forefront of avant-garde artistic practice in that country since the 1970s, Bruscky has long been under-recognized outside of his homeland.
 This exhibition seeks to remedy that.
-Curated by Dr. Antonio Sergio Bessa, Director of Curatorial and Education Programs at the Bronx Museum of the Arts.
-This presentation at the Phoenix Art Museum has been organized by Dr. Vanessa Davidson, Lampe Curator of Latin American art at the Phoenix Art Museum, the exhibition is on view from September 6th 2014 to December 28th 2014.
-It features works created between 1971 and 2011 in a range of art forms, including mail art, video, sound art, Xerox art, and performance documentation.
+Curated by Dr. Antonio Sergio Bessa, Director of Curatorial and Education Programs at the Bronx Museum of the Arts, the exhibition features works created between 1971 and 2011 in a range of art forms, including mail art, video, sound art, Xerox art, and performance documentation.
+The presentation at Phoenix Art Museum has been organized by Dr. Vanessa Davidson, Lampe Curator of Latin American art at Phoenix Art Museum and is on view from September 6 to December 28, 2014.

 The catalogue accompanying the exhibition will offer English-speaking audiences a window onto Bruscky’s pioneering production for the first time.
 The volume will feature two major essays interpreting the various facets of Bruscky’s work.
 Dr. Bessa will contextualize Bruscky’s practice within the broader international scene by tracing a parallel between the artist’s strategies and the various theoretical and philosophical ideas current since the late 1960s.
 Dr. Davidson, who defended a doctoral dissertation on Bruscky’s work, will contribute an essay exploring what he called “communication art” in all its iterations: mail art, telegram art, fax art, xerox art, and newspaper classifieds, all linked by the artist’s subversion and simultaneous transformation of ready-made communication systems into unorthodox channels for art.
 The book will also include an interview with Paulo Bruscky conducted at the artist’s studio in April, 2013, by Dr. Bessa, and a chronology spanning the artist’s career, including an overview of the socio-historical context in Brazil throughout the 1960s and 70s, organized by Dr. Davidson.